-As much as possible, TF-A Tests dynamically detect the platform hardware components and available features.
+As far as possible, TF-A Tests dynamically detects the platform hardware components and available features.
 There are a few build options to select specific features where the dynamic detection falls short.
-This section lists them.

 Unless mentioned otherwise, these options are expected to be specified at the build command line and are not to be modified in any component makefiles.